patriceandrea/midterm/REQS.md

 # BEHAVIOUR

+- [ ] When customer adds item to cart, a notification is generated using a Bootstrap Toast (https://getbootstrap.com/docs/5.1/components/toasts/)
+- [ ] Menu items have 1-2 icons indicating their type (meat, vegetarian, alcohol, etc.), and on hover, they each display a self-descriptive tooltip using Bootstrap Tooltips (https://getbootstrap.com/docs/5.1/components/tooltips/)

 `NAVBAR`

 - [ ] Cart icon clearly indicates when there is one or more item in the cart